 “Welcome to Constance Prince Maurice!”, exclaimed the driver as we turned off the main road.
 I had just arrived in Mauritius and was met by Kamal.
 He led me to the resort’s limousine and as I stepped in, I found a set of cold towels, bottled water, juices, reading materials and macarons.
 Nice!
 I was really excited to be back in Mauritius, a true island paradise in my book, and thrilled at the prospect of staying at what is touted to be the best five-star resort in Mauritius!
 The road turned out to be one of the longest hotel driveways I’d ever encountered and took us past sugar cane fields, vegetable and fruit orchards.
 After about a mile, we finally arrived at the Constance Prince Maurice resort.

-The first thing that struck me about the resort was how beautiful the landscaping was, with pristine lawns, shady trees and elegant palms.
+The first thing that struck me about the Constance Prince Maurice was how beautiful the landscaping was, with pristine lawns, shady trees and elegant palms.
 We were greeted by the front desk staff with big smiles and a cocktail in the breezy lobby.
 Just ahead was a gorgeous infinity pool which seemed to spill over into the lagoon.